By visiting our site, you agree to our privacy policy regarding cookies, tracking statistics, etc.

 rogativa-old-san-juan-wedding-photography-004

-If professionally made, boutonnieres are usually handed on the wedding day along with the bouquet.
-If the bride & groom are staying at the same venue for their preparation, have someone assigned to carry and place the boutonnieres right away.
-If not, they might be left behind!
+• Boutonnieres.
+If professionally made, boutonnieres are usually handed on the wedding day along with the bouquets or other florals.
+If the couple is staying at the same venue for their preparation, have someone assigned to carry and place the boutonnieres right away.

 wedding-hacienda-siesta-alegre-014